OlivierLD/raspberry-coffee/NMEA.multiplexer/manual.md

 [<< Back](./README.md)

-The program to start is `nmea.mux.GenericNMEAMultiplexer`, it is driven by a `properties` file, describing the features of the Multiplexer (channels, forwardsers, computers, http server, etc).
+The program to start is `nmea.mux.GenericNMEAMultiplexer`, it is driven by a `properties` file, describing the features required by an instance of the Multiplexer (channels, forwarders, computers, http server, etc).

 ### Properties
 Here is a brief description of the properties managed by the `nmea.mux.GenericNMEAMultiplexer`, the ones